Referrals and Authorization: Military Facility First Consideration

-What Should I Know About Right of First Refusal?
+What Should I Know About This Process?

 - There is no copaymentA fixed dollar amount you may pay for a covered health care service or drug. for care received at a military hospital or clinic.